Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 3. Temporary usage data to assist with debugging a problem with the service.

 Most of the stuff logged is for the usual reasons.
-Namely:
+Namely to maintain and improve VPN performance.

-Norton WiFi Privacy delivered some solid infrastructure capable of providing a fast, secure connection.
+Norton Secure VPN delivered some solid infrastructure capable of providing a fast, secure connection.

 What more could you want?

-How about no logging, better device compatibility, and helpful customer support, for starters?
+How about no renewal price increase, better device compatibility, and helpful customer support, for starters?

 Take a look.